 - Results from Testing at Wastewater Treatment Plants (posted July 20, 2007).

 - Settlement Agreement and Consent Order with 3M for PFC Cleanup.
-The MPCA Citizens' Board voted 9-0 on Tuesday, May 22nd, to approve the Settlement Agreement and Consent Order with 3M regarding the 3M Chemolite Disposal site, the 3M Oakdale Disposal Site, and the 3M Woodbury Disposal Site.
+The MPCA Citizens' Board voted 9-0 to approve the Settlement Agreement and Consent Order with 3M regarding the 3M Chemolite Disposal site, the 3M Oakdale Disposal Site, and the 3M Woodbury Disposal Site (May 22, 2007).

 - Proposed Consent Order on PFCs - A Summary of Negotiations (May 16, 2007)

-- The Proposed Consent Order presented to the MPCA Citizens' Board on May 22, 2007.
+- The Proposed Consent Order presented to the MPCA Citizens' Board on May 22, 2007: 3M Board Item

 The Minnesota Department of Health (MDH) is responsible for setting limits for contaminants in drinking water.
 Because PFCs are present in drinking water in some areas, the MDH developed criteria, known as Health Based Values (HBVs), for PFOA and PFOS.
 HBVs are criteria that MDH considers safe for human consumption over a lifetime.